MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/compare-on-premise.md

 ## Next steps
+For more detailed requirements to use Azure Information Protection, such as device support and minimum versions, see [Requirements for Azure Information Protection](requirements.md).

 If you are looking to migrate from AD RMS to Azure Information Protection, see [Migrating from AD RMS to Azure Information Protection](migrate-from-ad-rms-to-azure-rms.md)